About

 Training & Experience

-I have completed four years of training and supervision at The Metanoia Institute, and hold a post-graduate diploma in psychotherapeutic counselling.
-I am currently completing further training to gain an MSc in contemporary person-centred psychotherapy.
+I hold a Post-Graduate Diploma in Psychotherapeutic Counselling, following four years of intensive training and clinical supervision at The Metanoia Institute.
+I am currently undertaking further training toward an MSc in contemporary person-centred psychotherapy and am completing my research dissertation.

-Before training as a psychotherapist, I obtained an undergraduate degree in the arts, and worked as a freelance theatre-maker and performer.
-Additionally, I spent 10 years designing and facilitating communication training within workplace, education, and healthcare settings.
-My role was to support people to relate with confidence and authenticity, and learn how to get the most out of their conversations with clients and colleagues.
-My background in the arts and facilitation informs my therapeutic work, allowing me to bring creativity and a deep understanding of interpersonal relationships to my work.
+Before training as a psychotherapist, I obtained a Bachelor's Degree in the arts, and worked as a freelance theatre-maker and performer.
+Alongside this, I spent eight years designing and facilitating communication training across workplace, education, and healthcare settings.
+In this work, I supported people to relate with confidence and authenticity, and to get the most out of their conversations with clients and colleagues.
+My background in the arts and facilitation continues to inform my therapeutic practice, allowing me to bring creativity and a deep understanding of interpersonal relationships to my work.

 I have been working with clients since 2021, and began private practice in 2023.
 Below are some of the areas I have worked with.